brucou/movie-search-app/article/article.md

 Adding, removing or modifying features requires an understanding of the interaction of those features with the application.
 With a state machine model, those interactions are explicit.

-We have implemented the two first changes to the specifications.
-Here are the corresponding updated machines :
+Here are the corresponding updated machines for the two first changes to the specifications :

 | feature | machine |
 |---|---|